-Faculty-Led Program Proposal - Faculty members interested in submitting a proposal for a Summer 2018 study abroad program must submit the proposal and all required information to the Office of Study Abroad no later than September 15, 2017.
+Faculty-Led Program Proposal - Faculty members interested in submitting a proposal for a Summer 2019 study abroad program must submit the proposal and all required information to the Office of Study Abroad no later than September 10, 2018.
 In order to adequately market the program and recruit students we cannot accommodate incomplete proposals or proposals submitted after the deadline.
-College of Arts and Sciences proposals must be submitted to Nicole Rader in the Dean's Office one week prior to the OSA deadline.
+Please keep in mind that your college may require proposals to be turned in earlier than OSA's deadline to give them time to review it.

 Faculty-Led Budget - Developing a budget for a study abroad program is hard work, but the rewards are definitely worth it.
 Our budget is designed to provide transparency for the program and what is included in the cost to participate.
 The complete budget form will be submitted with your Program Proposal.
 Your college may have its own proposal deadline prior to OSA’s.
 If you need assistance, please do not hesitate to contact our office.

 Recommended Providers for Custom Programming – In order to mitigate the risk involved with taking students abroad, we strongly suggest faculty directors use an academic provider company to handle the logistics of their program.
 The five companies below are affiliated with MSU and provide assistance with arranging transportation, airport pickup, housing, cultural excursions, emergency protocol, access to local university facilities and faculty, technology, visa acquisition, translation, internship and service learning opportunities, and more.
 These options offer you as much or little control as you would like.
 Please check their websites to see if they offer services in your preferred destination.